ionic-team/pro-api-javascript-client/README.md

 # Ionic Pro API Client

-A simple JasvaScript client for interacting with Ionic Pro
+A simple JavaScript client for interacting with Ionic Pro

 ## Alpha Notice